jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.data (opt_newData)
 ````

-Retrieve and optionally bind arbitrary data to the Actor.
+Retrieve and optionally bind arbitrary data to the `Actor`.
 If `opt_newData` is specified, it will overwrite the previous `opt_newData` Object that was bound with this method.

 ### Kapi.KeyframeProperty constructor and methods ###